bitua79/PBFT-NS3-implementation/README.md

 # PBFT-NS3-implementation
 ## Overview
 This project simulates the Practical Byzantine Fault Tolerance (PBFT) algorithm using the NS3 network simulator.
 It aims to provide insights into the performance and behavior of PBFT in distributed systems.
+This project was developed as the final project for the Blockchain course.

 ## Installation
 #### 1. Follow the NS3 installation guide [here](https://www.nsnam.org/docs/release/3.29/tutorial/html/getting-started.html).